iamrahulroy/statushub/README.md

 * heroku open

 Caveats: Search & image feature won't work on Heroku as Heroku's filesystem is readonly and solr search add on is paid on heroku https://elements.heroku.com/addons/websolr

+Documentation & Notes: Run `rake notes` to get a list of notes.